SANBI-NBA/plant-protection-level/README.md

 ![](images/pl_categories.png)
 </div>

-An additional feature of the Species Protection Level indicator is that it not only considers species representation in protected areas, but also the effectiveness of protected areas in mitigating pressures on species’ populations within them.
+An additional feature of the species protection level indicator is that it not only considers species representation in protected areas, but also the effectiveness of protected areas in mitigating pressures on species’ populations within them.
 Studies of the conservation impact of